nimrodwander/casino/README.md

 The reel count is configurable via `DEFAULT_REEL_COUNT` constant in the shared package.
 If requirements change (e.g., 4 or 5 reels instead of 3), it's a single constant change rather than refactoring the entire codebase.

 ### Shared Constants Strategy
 Constants are stored in the `@casino/shared` package and imported by both client and server.
 This ensures consistency across the stack.
-Runtime configuration (game rules, thresholds) uses environment variables, while compile-time constants (symbols, reel count) are in the shared package.
+Symbol rewards could have been stored in the database, but they're true constants (not configurable weights), so keeping them in code is simpler and more performant.
+Runtime configuration (game rules, thresholds) uses environment variables, while compile-time constants (symbols, reel count) live in the shared package.

 ### Credit Deduction Timing
 Credits are deducted **before** the roll, not after.
 This ensures the house edge logic sees the post-payment balance, and prevents edge cases where players could spam rolls if deduction happened after.
 Matches real slot machine behavior.